scroasdale/LBG-Python/README.md

+# Changes made to the LBG-Python

+This is the only change so far.

 # REST API starter

 This application is the start point for Sprint 1 of the Lloyds Bank Group Modern Engineering Bootcamp Project Specification.